TechMax14/nba-playoff-series-model/README.md

 The model pipeline proceeds through the following stages:

 1. **Data Ingestion & Cleaning**
-   Ingests raw team-level data from both regular season and playoff games (2004–2023), transforming each row from an offensive team POV to usable metrics.
+   Ingests raw team game-level data from both regular season and playoff games (2004–2023), transforming each row from an offensive team POV to usable metrics.

 2. **Feature Engineering**
    Generates advanced metrics: